Phantom Blood: DIO

 - Disney Death: Of the "We Can Rebuild Him" variant, his fight with Santana resulted in a botched Heroic Sacrifice.

-- Equal-Opportunity Evil: He doesn't really have the fanatical hatred of foreigners the Nazis are known for (he doesn't hate the Joestars for being British).
+- Equal-Opportunity Evil: He doesn't really have the fanatical hatred of foreigners the Nazis are known for (he doesn't hate the Joestars for being British, for example).
 All he cares about is how brave you are and how much ass you can kick and/or fold five ways to Sunday.

 - Evil Is Not a Toy: Subverted.
 While initially he's researching the Pillar Men for the purposes of strengthening the German army, he orders Santana's destruction upon seeing just how dangerous he is.
 As he is about to self-destruct, he explains that they awoke Santana so they could learn how to destroy Pillar Men, not gain their powers.
 Santana is just that dangerous.